Spinal cord injury: Complete and incomplete injuries

 In a "complete" spinal injury, all functions below the injured area are lost, whether or not the spinal cord is severed.
 An "incomplete" spinal cord injury involves preservation of motor or sensory function below the level of injury in the spinal cord.
-To be classed as incomplete, there must be some preservation of sensation or motion in the areas innervated by S4 to S5, e.g. voluntary external anal sphincter contraction.
+To be classed as incomplete, there must be some preservation of sensation or motion in the areas innervated by S4 to S5, including voluntary external anal sphincter contraction.
 The nerves in this area are connected to the very lowest region of the spinal cord, and retaining sensation and function in these parts of the body indicates that the spinal cord is only partially damaged.
 Incomplete injury by definition includes a phenomenon known as sacral sparing: some degree of sensation is preserved in the sacral dermatomes, even though sensation may be more impaired in other, higher dermatomes below the level of the lesion.
 Sacral sparing has been attributed to the fact that the sacral spinal pathways are not as likely as the other spinal pathways to become compressed after injury due to the lamination of fibers within the spinal cord.

 Spinal cord injury without radiographic abnormality

-Spinal cord injury without radiographic abnormality exists when SCI is present but there is no evidence of spinal column injury on radiographs.
+Spinal cord injury without radiographic abnormality exists when spinal cord injury is present but there is no evidence of spinal column injury on radiographs.
 Spinal column injury is trauma that causes fracture of the bone or instability of the ligaments in the spine; this can coexist with or cause injury to the spinal cord, but each injury can occur without the other.
 Abnormalities might show up on magnetic resonance imaging (MRI), but the term was coined before MRI was in common use.

 Central cord syndrome

 Central cord syndrome, almost always resulting from damage to the cervical spinal cord, is characterized by weakness in the arms with relative sparing of the legs, and spared sensation in regions served by the sacral segments.
 There is loss of sensation of pain, temperature, light touch, and pressure below the level of injury.
 The spinal tracts that serve the arms are more affected due to their central location in the spinal cord, while the corticospinal fibers destined for the legs are spared due to their more external location.

 The most common of the incomplete SCI syndromes, central cord syndrome usually results from neck hyperextension in older people with spinal stenosis.
 In younger people, it most commonly results from neck flexion.
 The most common causes are falls and vehicle accidents; however other possible causes include spinal stenosis and impingement on the spinal cord by a tumor or intervertebral disc.